Az-Net/Unified-Theory/Toolkit.md

 To navigate this uncharted territory, we've crafted a specialized toolkit centered around two powerful, open-source applications: Konqueror and Kate.
 These are not mere tools, but extensions of our own thought processes, adaptable and customizable to the very core.
 They offer a level of control and transparency essential for this work.

-## Konqueror: More a Digital Ecosystem Navigator
+## Konqueror: a Digital Ecosystem Navigator

 Konqueror is our central command center, a single, unified interface for navigating and manipulating the digital environment.
 It seamlessly transitions between roles: